 Who will you trust?
 Which of these two men is more powerful?
 Which one do you think women would be more attracted to?

-In the dating advice community, the reason why many people memorize lines and techniques is because they are still using is a control strategy: it is ultimately to avoid the fear of rejection, instead of hiding behind scripted lines and routines, why not take some risks and be comfortable with your vulnerabilities?
+In the dating advice for men community, the reason why many people memorize lines and techniques is because they are still lines as control strategy: it is ultimately to avoid the fear of rejection, instead of hiding behind scripted lines and routines, why not take some risks and be comfortable with your vulnerabilities?

 Let’s tell women about my dead goldfish and how much I cried when I flushed in down the toilet.
 She’s going to love it and have sex with me.